Drug Rehab and Alcohol Rehab in Sunderland or near Sunderland

 Guided by a professional interventionalist, they’ll read out letters detailing how the addiction has affected both them personally and their relationship with the person that they’re speaking to.

-A traditional intervention isn’t the only path you can take: the Community Reinforcement And Family Training, or CRAFT approach can also be highly beneficial.
+A traditional intervention isn’t the only path you can take – the Community Reinforcement And Family Training or CRAFT approach can also be highly beneficial.

 To give your intervention the best chance of convincing your loved one to attend drug and alcohol rehab in Sunderland, call our expert team today on 0800 088 66 86

-• Your room choice (single or multiple occupancies)
+- Your room choice at drug and alcohol rehab (single or multiple occupancies)

-• The kind of treatment you choose, particularly at home or residential
+- The kind of addiction treatment you choose, particularly at home or residential drug and alcohol rehab

-A 10-day detox with a single occupancy room usually comes to about £3,000 to £6,000.
+A 10-day detox with a single occupancy room at a drug and alcohol rehab in Sunderland usually comes to about £3,000 to £6,000.

-If you for a multiple occupancy room instead, the price then goes down to £2,000 to £4,000.
+If you for a multiple occupancy room at a drug and alcohol rehab instead, the price then goes down to £2,000 to £4,000.

-A 28 day stay with a single occupancy room then goes up to £8,000 to £12,000, while multiple occupancies are around £6,000.
+A 28 day stay with a single occupancy room at rehab then goes up to £8,000 to £12,000, while multiple occupancies are around £6,000.

-Finally, if you’re just going for an at-home detox, you should expect to pay around £1,500.
+Finally, if you’re just going for a home detox rather than one at a drug and alcohol rehab in Sunderland, you should expect to pay around £1,500.

 For a more accurate prediction of how much your time at a drug and alcohol rehab in Sunderland will cost, call us today on 0800 088 66 86